sherinsugathan/AdobeGPT-OCR/README.md

 ![](https://github.com/sherinsugathan/AdobeGPT-OCR/blob/6bba2ef5376c042250e761a7a96bb1bc4673678c/testResults/snapshot.png)

-## Problem Statement
+## Description
 Performing OCR on scanned texts presents challenges, especially with complex layout / double column formats.
-Usage of Google Vision API (at the time of writing this) leads to the columns getting mixed up, creating jumbled results.
-Manually fixing these errors is impractical due to the volume of inputs.
+Usage of Google Vision API (at the time of writing this) sometimes leads to the columns getting mixed up, creating jumbled results.
+Manually fixing these errors is impractical especially when there is a large volume of inputs to process.
 ![](https://github.com/sherinsugathan/AdobeGPT-OCR/blob/2b31667f99ed68f62d78adbcd09905a7738065eb/sampleImages/ExampleDocumentLayout.png)
-## Proposed Solution
+## Workflow
 We propose a combination of Adobe OCR and GPT3 to address this issue.
 The workflow is as follows:

 1. **Batch Processing with Adobe:** _Use Adobe software or Adobe PDF Services API to process PDF files in batches._